bioinformatics-lab/bactopia/modules/minmer/minmer_query/README.md

-# minmer_query process testing:
+# download_references process testing:

-This process querys minmer sketches against pre-computed RefSeq (Mash, k=21) and GenBank (Sourmash, k=21,31,51)
+This process downloads the nearest RefSeq genomes (based on Mash) to have variants called against.

 ## About testing this process: